Heart-Healthy Diet Guidelines

 - Do not take hunger pangs as cues to eat.
 A stomach that has been stretched by large meals will continue to signal hunger for large amounts of food until its size reduces over time with smaller meals.

 - Be honest about how much you eat, and track calories carefully.
-Studies on weight control that depend on self-reporting of food intake frequently reveal that subjects badly misjudge how much they eat (typically underestimating high-calorie foods and overestimating low-calorie foods).
-In one study, even dietitians underreported their calorie intake by 10%.
 People who do not carefully note everything they eat tend to take in excessive calories when they believe they are dieting.

 - For patients who cannot lose weight with diet alone, weight-loss medications may be worth considering.
-Orlistat (Xenical in prescription form, alli in non-prescription form) produces only modest weight loss and may cause diarrhea, but it may help improve cholesterol levels.
+For severely obese patients, bariatric surgery may be an option.

 - Once a person has lost weight, maintenance is required.
 To maintain a healthy weight, make careful decisions about how many calories you consume in food and how many calories you expend through physical activity.
 Such thinking will eventually become automatic.

-Even repeated weight loss failure is no reason to give up.
+Even repeated failure to lose weight is no reason to give up.

 Inactivity is a major risk factor for coronary artery disease, on par with smoking, unhealthy cholesterol, and high blood pressure.
 In fact, studies suggest that people who change their diet in order to control cholesterol lower their risk for heart disease only when they also follow a regular aerobic exercise program.